-Ronni Mae Knepp – from El Paso in Texas, USA is a fine art photographer working in cyanotype, lifts and watercolours.
+Ronni Mae Knepp – from Peyton, Colorado, USA is a fine art photographer working in cyanotype, lifts and watercolours.

 Shows: Bleached Cyanotypes, Polaroid SX-70 Emulsion Lifts, Watercolor Painted 4×5 Negatives.